LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ## Running the Utility

-The Speed Guide application must connect to an Elektron system/TREP (Thomson Reuters Enterprise Platform).
+The Speed Guide utility provides the ability to connect directly to the Refinitiv Data Platform, via ERT in Cloud or access through your deployed Elektron system/TREP (Thomson Reuters Enterprise Platform) service.

 The package includes 2 components offering multiple ways to launch the tool.
 Packaged are:

-  * **SpeedGuide.jar**: An executable JAR available for both Windows and Linux
+  * **SpeedGuide.jar**: An executable JAR available for Windows, Mac or Linux
-  * **SpeedGuide.exe**: A windows wrapper
+  * **SpeedGuide.exe**: A convenient windows wrapper
-### Launching the tool by double clicking on the icon (Windows):
+### Launching the tool from the desktop (Windows):

-Double-clicking either the _.jar_ or _.exe_ file will not pass any required parameters to the application.
-As such, the application will present a [Connection Dialog](#usage) requesting for these connection parameters.
+Double-clicking either the _.jar_ or _.exe_ file will not pass any required connection parameters to the application.
+However, users can create a shortcut on their desktop and apply parameters there - see [Command-line Options](#Command-line-options) below.

+If the required parameters are not specified, the application will present a [Connection Dialog](#usage) requesting for the required connection details.
 In either case, no console is involved thus no additional messages, such as log messages, can be viewed.

 **Note**: Launching the executable JAR requires the [Javaw](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/java.html) program to open it.
 When not associated, you will be presented with a request such as: